39 Of The Top Braid Hairstyles

 unstructured-mermaid-braid-hairstyles

 If you have long, loose hair, you don’t need to brush it to get this great look.
 Keep the waves natural, and make a messy braid that starts underneath the outer layer and goes from the front of your head, along the side and down the length.
+All types of braids to your liking will work magic in braided hairstyles like this.

 The Prettiest Mess